 - Have your student find ten interesting adjectives in the newspaper or a magazine and cut them out.
 Have her write additional sentences using those adjectives.
 (Elementary or middle school, although I probably would just have a middle schooler write them down on a running list.)

 - Using a literature book, choose a passage with examples of several precise verbs.
 Use this passage for copy work.
-Another day, use a previously written passage of your student’s.
+Another day, use a previously written passage your student wrote.
 Have him circle the verbs used and discuss ideas for improvement with more precise verbs.
 Have him rewrite the passage.
-(All ages)
+(Fourth grade on up.)

-- Using a well-written book, have your middle or high school level student take a chapter or more, and create an outline.
-This type of lesson is especially helpful for helping your older student learn how to organize his writing.
+- Using a well-written book, have your middle or high school level student take a chapter or more and create an outline.
+This is especially helpful for helping your older student learn how to organize his writing.

 - Copy a paragraph/passage of text.
-Change it: misspell words, make the punctuation incorrect, or leave it out, make capitalization errors, etc. Have your student correct.
+Change it: misspell words, make the punctuation incorrect or leave it out, make capitalization errors, etc. Have your student correct it.
 Then have your student do the same thing above for you to correct.
-(Sometimes fixing someone else’s “work” is much more interesting than creating one’s own.)
+(Sometimes correcting someone else’s “work” is much more interesting than creating one’s own.)

 These creative methods are powerful and productive ways to teach language arts using living books.

-Especially if your kids are used to worksheets, you’re going to be amazed at how well these methods work.
-Kids can figure out how to do worksheets in a snap.
-But in my experience in teaching writing, worksheets do not improve students’ actual writing.
+Especially if your kids are used to worksheets, you’re going to be amazed at how well language arts lessons using real books work.
+My kids could figure out how to do worksheets in a snap without really learning anything, it seemed!
+In fact, in my experience teaching writing and in my own homeschooling, worksheets do not improve students’ actual writing.

-On the other hand, these types of exercises are powerful and productive methods for teaching language arts.
+On the other hand, language arts lessons such as the examples above are powerful and effective methods for teaching writing and grammar.
 And that’s why we use them in our curriculum.